•Whatever definition you use, life requires homeostasis, metabolism, and reproduction.

 Bar River formation red bed

 - Terrestrial red bed deposits begin to appear at around 2.2 ga. and start to become common around 1.8 ga.
 This tells us that the oceanic oxygen-sinks had become saturated and free oxygen was now building up in the atmosphere.
-(This roughly coincides with the onset of the "boring billion," an interval of unprecedented geochemical stability that lasted until the beginning of the "snowball Earth" episode of the Neoproterozoic.)
+This stabilized at ~1% at 1.85 Ga and didn't change significantly for a billion years, the "boring billion" of geochemistry.
+During this time, oxygen sinks on land were gradually filled.

 - Ozone: As it accumulated, free oxygen in upper atmosphere recombined to form ozone layer (O3).
 Ozone is opaque to ultraviolet light.
-The appearance of the ozone layer thus allowed life to colonize surface waters.
+The appearance of the ozone layer thus allowed life to colonize surface waters and, eventually, land.

 - Oceanic acidity: Of course, by eating up atmospheric CO2, photosynthesizers caused the acidity of the oceans to diminish, allowing the direct precipitation of carbonate rocks for the first time.
 Once that was possible, CO2 concentrations fell very rapidly. as carbon became locked up in rock.